Shaw Centre for the Salish Sea: History & Development

-Early in 2006, founding board member and fundraising chair, Clive Tanner invited community leaders and philanthropists, Murray and Lynda Farmer to dinner at the Deep Cove Chalet restaurant.
-The Farmers had attended the original presentation and were already very enthusiastic about the project.
-The Farmers were very committed to the community on the Saanich Peninsula having been deeply involved previously in the establishment of the Mary Winspear Centre.
-Over dinner, Tanner and Matthews asked if both Murray and Lynda Farmer would agree to co-chair a volunteer campaign cabinet to launch the $5 million Discover Your Ocean Campaign.
-With the Farmer's leadership, support of the campaign cabinet, advice and effort of Clive Tanner and Angus Matthews the campaign was launched in September 2006 and completed on April 20, 2009.
+Early in 2006, founding board member and fundraising chair, Clive Tanner asked if community leaders and philanthropists, Murray and Lynda Farmer, would agree to co-chair a volunteer campaign cabinet to launch the Discover Your Ocean Campaign.
+With the Farmer's leadership, the campaign was launched in September 2006 and completed on April 20, 2009.
 Major donations to the fundraising campaign included a $2.5 million gift from the Shaw Charitable Committee, a $2 million grant from Canada/BC Rural Municipal Infrastructure Fund, and $1.5 million in private donations from individuals and companies in the Sidney area to reach the $5 million goal.
-When the very significant contribution of the $3.5 million value of the space contributed to the community by Marker Group is factored in, the entire project has a value of $8.5 million.
-Without the support of Grant Rogers and the Marker Group, Shaw Communications Inc. and the Shaw family, and the taxpayers of Canada the project would not have been possible.
+When the contribution of the space is factored in, the entire project had a value of $8.5 million.

-As fundraising proceeded, members of the board took on significant roles to guide the project and support Matthews in fulfilling his mandate.
-Owen Redfern applied his extensive construction and project management experience to oversee construction.
-Dr. John Harper, Dr. Verena Tunnicliffe and Rhonda Reidy worked with on the exhibits, messaging and visitor experience.
-Barbara Taylor assisted with HR procedures, volunteer recruitment and training.
-Dr. Rick Hudson, Peter Lloyd, Richard Flader, Cliff McNeil-Smith and Alistair Tough worked with Matthews to develop the business plan and financial systems.
-Very much a working board, everyone pitched in doing everything from helping park cars or unload boats at special events to decisively making the major strategic and financial decisions as the funding became available.

-The project also received advice from a number of scientific/educational experts including Dr. Bill Austin, Sue Staniforth and Dr. John Nightingale and his staff at the Vancouver Aquarium.
+The project also received advice from a number of scientific and educational experts including Dr. Bill Austin and Sue Staniforth, along with Dr. John Nightingale and his staff at the Vancouver Aquarium.
 Matthews also worked closely Coast Salish elders including Tom Sampson, the late Earle Claxton, the late Ray Sam and John Elliott.
 The elders provided extensive advice regarding the Salish Sea and the First People's interactions and special relationships with the ocean and marine life through the generations.